ALaks96/signalML/README.md

 After obtaining a satisfying model, we save the weights and architecture in an hdf5 file that will be used for inference.
 The next step is to make this model available.
 To do this we create a Docker image for real time inference.
 The expected end result is a container, running on the Edge, infering in real time the occurence of a specific type of failure for a machine (in our case a fan).
 There are 3 steps to do this:

-*   The first is to create the docker image which will encapsulate the code needed to go from an input (an audio recording) to an output (information output: is the fans functionning normally?).
+*   The first is to create the docker image which will encapsulate the code needed to go from an input (an audio recording) to an output (information output: is there an anomaly?).
 *   The second is to push the image to a container registry (in our case ACR) in order to make the Docker image available to different platforms (in our case an Edge runtime)
-*   The fubak step is to pull the image to the platform (in our case an Edge runtime) to deploy our model as a service and provide value to the customer.
+*   The last step is to pull the image to the platform (in our case an Edge runtime) to deploy our model as a service and provide value to the customer.

-I will not cover this last step, as this is suited to the DevOps/IoT department.
-However I will detail on how to make integrating with that department seamless and fast.
+I will not cover this last step, as this is suited to DevOps/IoT specialists.
+However I will detail on how to make integration with that department seamless and fast.

 For our docker image, we need 4 things.
-A Dockerfile to generate the backend to run the rest of our scripts, the model we trained (we won't go over that as we have done before), a flask server to retrieve requests and send responses and inference scripts to transform the input (in our case an audio recording) within a request into an output (information on whether the sound corresponds to normal functionning of the machine).
+A Dockerfile to generate the backend, the model we trained (we won't go over that as we have done before), a flask server to retrieve requests and send responses and inference scripts to transform the input (in our case an audio recording) within a request into an output (information on whether the sound corresponds to normal functionning of the machine).

 The inference scripts take care of several things.
 It first loads a given audio in its python environment and extracts the MelSpectrogram associated to it to pass to the model.
 This is encapsulated in our _preprocessing.py_ file: